mosi-sol/live-contracts/episode-23/readme.md

 ### fallback()
 the beauty of `Low level interactions` in proxy pattern is:
-- not defined function's can call
+- not defined exacution's can call
-- defined function's too
+- defined exacution's too

 #